DamianOdendaal/Git-basics/README.md

 <h5>git commit -m "descriptive message here about commit"</h5>
 <p>When we use git commit here we add the -m flag which says we can add a commit message</p>
-<h5>When we use git commit here we can also add the -a flag which will tell the command to automatically stage all changes</h5>
-<h4>So we can add work and commit in one line by doing:</h4>
-<h5>git commit -am "descriptive message here about commit"</h5>

 <h1>Starting to work with git branches.
 Working with people on a single repository</h1>
 <h3>Creating a new branch to work on using git branch</h3>